 Examples of Approved and Rejected Photos

-So you’ve made it that far through the guide, it’s time to see some examples of Canadian visa photos.
+So you’ve made it that far through the guide, it’s time to see some Canadian visa photo examples.
 Here we’ll show you the most common ‘dos and dont’s’.
-Take a closer look at the examples below to understand the difference between approved and rejected photos.
+Take a closer look at the picture samples for Canadian visa below to understand the difference between approved and rejected photos.